sramteke171/Trivia/README.md

 - if you are a winner, then you get $10 gift card
 - Perfect score wins $100

+Code Logic:
+Play button triggers play function
+PLAY function(){
+-	Checks if user entered Name, if so, presents Que01 and starts timer; tracks scores

+showPanel(){
+-	If Q1 then creates imgages, div -> add Q1 img to Div ->add Div to message panel
+-	CheckImageclick();
+-	Based on what image was clicked, shows messages, updates scores, and win amt }

+When it reaches the last question, call   winLogic(){}

 Nice to Haves:
 9. As a user I would like to see the list of trivia questions and answers after I answer each question
 10. It would be nice to see the timer for the game., which can alert after time outs, and stop the game